MichaelKutzner/motis-proxy/README.md

 * `BIND_ADDR`: IPv4 bind.
 Default: `0.0.0.0`
 * `BIND_PORT`: Bind port.
 Default: `5173`
 * `PROXY_PREFIX`: Optional prefix, that will be removed before passing to the backend.
 This can be used when the service is not served on the root path and for debugging.
+* `MAX_HOURS`: Estimated upper bound in hours, when at least one journey has ended.
+That time point must be contained in the backend.
+Default: `12`

 ### Example